 - Have students look at point of view, setting, and mood.

-By having an anchor chart in your classroom, you and your students can “test” their narratives against it.
-Does their writing contain the essential items you’ve included on the anchor chart.
+By having an anchor chart in your classroom, you and your students can “test” their own narrative writing against it.
+Does their writing contain the essential items you’ve included on the anchor chart?

 You can assign a writing prompt to you students.